gtmsprs/cyberdeckRED/JOURNAL.md

 A USB-C input port, in conjunction with a USB Power Delivery (PD) sink controller, is utilized to negotiate power from an external power source.
 Power provided by it charges a lithium battery bank and distributes regulated power to the remainder of the system, including the Raspberry Pi.
 The USB-C port also emulates the charging behavior of a Framework card and acts as the primary charging intake of the deck.

 Central Control and Power Routing:
-Power controllers and routing logic embedded within control power and signal distribution on the board.
+Power controllers and routing logic are embedded within the control power and signal distribution on the board.
 They determine whether power is being delivered to or from the battery, power routing between devices, and correct passive signal routing between USB, HDMI, and power lines.
 This enacts an orchestrated, bidirectional system simulating operation of a fully functional USB-C Framework Expansion Card.

 By replicating the fundamental behaviors of a Framework USB-C Expansion Card, without requiring native Thunderbolt or DisplayPort implementation, this board makes it possible for a Raspberry Pi 5 to integrate more naturally into a modular Framework-style system, with video output, USB connections, and smart power delivery being controlled via emulated control.

-Components that are included as part of the PCB:
-Raspberry Pi 5 (8 GB)
-UGREEN 20000mAh 100W
-- Framework Expansion Card (USB-A)
-- Framework Expansion Card (USB-C)
-Symbols Included in the PCB

 Conn_02x20_Top_Bottom
 - CH224K (For USB-C Connector)